robole/vscode-profile-status/README.md

 ## Current Limitations

-The [VS Code Extension API](https://code.visualstudio.com/api) does not have an event to indicate that the profile of the workspace has changed.
+The [Extension API](https://code.visualstudio.com/api) does not have an event to indicate that the profile of the workspace has changed.
 Most but not all scenarios are covered by this extension because typically when you switch to another profile, the workspace is reloaded which triggers the extension to update the status bar item.
 The scenarios that are not covered are:
-- If you create a new, empty profile when running the command `Profiles: Create Profile` with the default settings, the profiles changes but VS Code is not reloaded;
+1. If you create a new, empty profile when running the command `Profiles: Create Profile` with the default settings, the profiles changes but VS Code is not reloaded;
-- If you have the same workspace open in 2 VS Code instances and switch profile in one.
+1. If you have the same workspace open in 2 VS Code instances and switch profile in one.
 The profile is not updated in the other instance.

-If you would like the VS Code team to provide API support for this feature, you can give a 👍 (thumbs up) on the [feature request for adding a profile change event](https://github.com/microsoft/vscode/issues/208195).
+If you would like the VS Code team to provide API support for this feature, you can leave a review in the VS Code Marketplace, and I raise another issue.

-## Contribute
+## Contributions

-Contributions are welcome.
-If you find a bug, please raise an issue.
+You are welcome to raise an issue.
+Since this as an experiment, I will not be doing much more with this.

 You can **consult the [FAQ section](#faq) for some common issues** that you may encounter.

-My time is limited for PRs, please raise an issue to discuss first please.

 ## Appreciate